 Campaigns

-stop-homophobia-today-site-adam-elliotStop Homophobia Today! was the International Day Against Homophobia Campaign (IDAHO) in Victoria headed by the Anti Violence Project and partnered by Victoria Police, the ALSO Foundation, the Victoria Gay & Lesbian Rights Lobby, the Victorian Equal Opportunity & Human Rights Commission, Gay & Lesbian Health Victoria and other key organisations.
+Stop Homophobia Today! was the International Day Against Homophobia Campaign (IDAHO) in Victoria in 2010 headed by the Anti Violence Project and partnered by Victoria Police, the ALSO Foundation, the Victoria Gay & Lesbian Rights Lobby, the Victorian Equal Opportunity & Human Rights Commission, Gay & Lesbian Health Victoria and other key organisations.
+The 2010 initiative acted as a catalyst to bring Victoria’s community to the table each year to acknowledge IDAHO and encourage events across the state.
+IDAHO activities, with more visible inclusion and acknowledgement of the Transgender community are sometimes known as IDAHOT.

-speak-up-femaleimageSpeak Up! is a series of anti-homophobic harassment posters encouraging gay, lesbian, bisexual and transgender people to report acts of harassment or violence to Victoria Police.
+Speak Up! was a series of anti-homophobic harassment posters encouraging gay, lesbian, bisexual and transgender people to report acts of harassment or violence to Victoria Police.
 The first posters and other campaign materials were launched at the Melbourne Town Hall on 30th January 2008 during the Asia Pacific OUT Games Human Rights conference and the campaign is designed to raise awareness of the importance of reporting homophobic violence and increase the overall safety and well being of gay, lesbian and transgender people.

 Research carried out in the United Kingdom suggests that only 10 per cent of homophobic violence is reported to police.
 Alarmingly, a similar trend has emerged in Victoria as documented by the Gay and Lesbian Health Victoria’s “Coming Forward” report.

-Sergeant Scott Davis, Manager of the Victoria Police Gay and Lesbian Advisory Unit, said at the launch “Crime statistics show that 47 per cent of homophobic offences reported between 2001 and 2006 were assaults.
+Sergeant Scott Davis, the then Manager of the Victoria Police Gay and Lesbian Advisory Unit, said at the launch “Crime statistics show that 47 per cent of homophobic offences reported between 2001 and 2006 were assaults.
 A further 24 per cent were property damage while robbery, rape, thefts and harassment made up the remainder of offences,” He added “Victoria Police are taking the issue of homophobic violence very seriously – we want people to speak up as it encourages others to do so and sends an important message to perpetrators that their actions will not be tolerated.”

 Our message to you is that when victims speak up, perpetrators can be stopped from doing the same thing to someone else.

 Partnering the AVP in Speak Up! were the ALSO Foundation, the Victorian AIDS Council/Gay Men’s Health Centre and Victoria Police with the assistance of the City of Melbourne, Minus 18 and the Victoria Gay & Lesbian Rights Lobby.
+The website was hosted by the now defunct ALSO Foundation so is no longer publicaly accessible.

 Evaluation of the campaign, subsequent requests for materials and the distribution of these, has revealed a successful connection with the woman partners of heterosexual men committing violent acts against people they see as “weak” or “diminished power” than them – “If my boyfriend or husband can bash gays when he’s drunk then he’s likely to bash me too” is a defining comment from one women.